RobertTalbert/roberttalbert.github.io/_posts/2018-03-19-grading-with-gtd.md

 ---
 title: "Grading with GTD"
 excerpt: "How can we get academic grading under control so it doesnt take over our lives?
-The core habits of etting Things Done can help."
+The core habits of Getting Things Done can help."
 comments: true
 share: true
 tags: